Datu Mustapha Datu Harun: Death and legacy

-He died on 2 January 1995 at Sabah Medical Centre, Teluk Likas, Kota Kinabalu, at the age of 76.
-He was buried at the Muslim cemetery in Kampung Ulu/Ulu Seberang, Putatan, Penampang which was formerly used as a fortress by the late Paduka Mat Salleh and the State Government has named the cemetery "Taman Memorial Tun Datu Haji Mustapha".
-His memorial is not in Tambunan.
-The Tun Datu Mustapha Memorial in Tambunan is meant for the distant uncle, Paduka Mat Salleh.
+He died on 2 January 1995 at the Sabah Medical Centre (now rebranded as the Sabah Women's and Children Hospital) in Likas, Kota Kinabalu, at the age of 76.
+His mortal remains were laid in state at his residence in the Tanjung Aru suburb of Kota Kinabalu before he was later buried at the Muslim cemetery in Kampung Ulu/Ulu Seberang, Putatan, Penampang which was formerly used as a fortress by the late Paduka Mat Salleh and the State Government has named the cemetery to "Taman Memorial Tun Datu Haji Mustapha".
+Some of his other legacy include: